micpan0312/EmbedSys_Sunseeker/docs/report.md

 * **State of the Art & Its Limitations:** Similar existing products that aid houseplant care nowadays mainly focus on auto watering, soil moisture, and light intensity monitoring with the need of the owner stepping in.

 * **Novelty & Rationale:** Our approach focuses on bringing the houseplant to live and seeking what is essential for it without any intervention.
-With the growth in indoor gardening over the past few years due to COVID-19 and the returning of on-site working environment for most people in the current climate, we believe our new approach of taking care of houseplants will make the owners' lives more convienient and optimaize the growing condition for houseplants.
+With the growth in indoor gardening over the past few years due to COVID-19 and the returning of on-site working environment for most people in the current climate, we believe our new approach of taking care of houseplants will make the owners' lives more convenient and optimize the growing condition for houseplants.

 * **Potential Impact:** Sunseeker offers a choice that owners can have their beloved houseplants self care when they need to.
 Houseplants could now independently provide themselves with an ideal growth condition.